-Todd Phillips is an Attorney Advisor with the Administrative Conference of the United States.
+Todd Phillips is Counsel for Intergovernmental Affairs and an Attorney Advisor with the Administrative Conference of the United States.
 Previously, Mr. Phillips was an attorney with the Oversight and Government Reform Committee of the U.S. House of Representatives, where he advised on issues as diverse as financial services, environmental policy, and administrative law.
 He also conducted investigations into a variety of matters.
 Before the House, Mr. Phillips worked at a think tank in Washington, D.C.

 Mr. Phillips graduated from the University of Michigan School of Law.
 During law school, he spent a year taking classes at the Georgetown University Law Center, and interned at the U.S. Department of Justice’s Antitrust Division and the U.S. Senate’s Permanent Subcommittee on Investigations.
 Mr. Phillips received his undergraduate degrees in Economics and Political Science from Arizona State University, where he graduated summa cum laude.